 - On the far right side of the slab.
-The start is to the right of two medium-sized trees growing next to each other about 20 feet up.
+Start to the right of two medium-sized trees growing on a small ledge about 20 feet up.
 A horizontal crack runs about 15 feet off the deck.
-Choose the line that appeals to you.
-You can make it as hard or easy as you like.
+(5.5)

 2) Recommend top rope only since there is very little pro up high.
 Definite groundfall potential.